antonjan/get_fx_rates/README.md

 # Get FX Rates.
-This java class will fech the FX rates for Africa
+This java class will fetch the FX rates for Africa